 Residence Hall.
 Science Learning Community members are able to build community within a cohort collectively working towards academic excellence within the Science, Technology, Engineering, and Math major pathways.

 Residence Hall and Apartment.
 Students of a single gender live on the same floor or apartment (availability is based upon demand).
 Bathrooms are primarily used by individuals who identify with that gender.

 Residence Hall and Apartment.
-Trans-inclusive Housing areas are intended to create safer and supportive spaces to live for transgender, genderqueer, gender nonconforming (GNC), and gender nonbinary (GNB) students, and their allies.
-Students may room together regardless of gender or legal gender.
+Trans-inclusive Housing areas are intended to create safer and supportive living spaces for transgender, genderqueer, gender nonconforming (GNC), and gender nonbinary (GNB) students, as well as questioning and ally-students.
+Students may room together regardless of gender.
 Please note that this room assignment is likely to be on a mixed-gender floor/apartment and all students share common areas (e.g. bathrooms).
-Students who do not request a roommate(s) on their housing application will be assigned a roommate(s) based on preferences expressed in the housing application and a follow-up conversation with a housing staff member, if necessary.
+Students who do not request a roommate(s) on their housing application will be assigned a roommate(s) based on preferences expressed in the housing application and a follow-up correspondence with a housing staff member, if necessary.
 Only students who indicate an interest will be assigned to Trans-inclusive Housing (supplemental application required).
 Learn more »

 Our dining program is as much a part of your college life and experiences as academics.
 Students find mealtime an opportunity to meet friends, visit and relax, study, and, of course . . . eat!
 All students living in campus residence halls and apartments have a meal plan included in their housing contract.

 With the convenience of five all-you-care-to-enjoy dining halls situated throughout the campus, you’re never far from satisfying your cravings.
 Your student ID card, which also functions as your meal card and bus pass, may be used at any of the dining halls.